 Out Of Time by Chris Green

 The moment Kimberley steps into the refreshment room, she knows something is wrong.
-Railway station cafés should be a hub of activity in the mornings.
-This one is almost empty.
+Railway station cafés should be a hub of activity in the morning.
+This one is deathly quiet.
+It is almost empty.
 There are five people and each is seated at a separate table, staring blankly into space.
 They all register an expression of boredom and gloom.
-As she casts her glance from one to the other, no one meets her gaze.
-The room echoes with the sound of silence.
-The are no signs of life behind the counter.
-The chances of a cup of tea or a sandwich for the journey are not good.
+As Kimberley casts her glance from one to the other, no one meets her gaze.
+There are no signs of life behind the counter.
+The chances of a cup of tea or a sandwich for the journey ahead are not looking good.

-The colours of the room are just a step up from monochrome.
-It is as if an autumn fog has descended on the space, or years and years of cigarette smoke have accumulated.
+The colours of the room are muted, just a step up from monochrome.
+It is as if an autumn fog has descended on the space.
+Or years and years of cigarette smoke have accumulated.
 The bentwood chairs and grubby checked pattern table cloths belong to a bygone age.
 The timetable behind a pane of cracked glass is dog-eared and smudged.
 On the walls, there are a few railway posters like the ones she has seen in the museum.
 Is Your Journey Really Necessary, reads one of them.
 A vintage cigarette vending machine advertises Gold Flake and Craven A. It’s like a set from Brief Encounter.
 The clock on the wall appears to be stopped at quarter to eight.
-It is now half past nine.
-Her train is the 9:39.
+It is now nine-thirty.
+Her train is due at nine-thirty-nine.
 Kimberley checks her watch.
 Her watch also says quarter to eight.
-She feels a chill run through her.
+A chill runs through her.

 She hears the roar of a train arriving.
 Perhaps it is her train.
 As she tries to get back onto the platform, she is held back by an invisible wall.
 She pushes and shoves and ducks and parries.
-However she tries to negotiate the obstacle, she cannot find a way through.
+However, she tries to negotiate the obstacle, she cannot find a way through.
 Panic rises in her.
 Something is seriously wrong.
-Frightened and distraught she watches through the window as, without even slowing down, the train passes through the station.
+Frightened and distraught, she watches through the window as the train passes through the station without even slowing down.
 It is a long train, with perhaps sixteen carriages.
 She is used to seeing shorter trains.
 She is used to them stopping at the station.
 No sooner has the thunderous sound subsided than she hears the rumble of a train approaching from the opposite direction.
 This one too is a leviathan with sixteen carriages.
 It travels through the station at breakneck speed.
 After it has passed, Kimberley notices that both platforms are completely empty.
+She is certain that there were passengers waiting when she arrived.
 What has happened to everyone?
-She is certain that there were passengers waiting when she arrived.

-She thinks back to when she parked the Qashqai in the station car park.
-Was there anything unusual, any anomalies she might have picked up on?
-So far as she can recall, the car park was nearly full and there was the purposeful bustle you might expect at the station on a Friday morning.
+She tries to think back to when she parked the Qashqai in the station car park.
+Was there anything unusual?
+Were there any anomalies she might have picked up on?
+So far as she can recall, the car park was nearly full.
+There was the purposeful bustle you might expect at the station on a Friday morning.
 She even remembers passing the time of day with a man in a wheelchair and moving out of the way for an Asian woman with several small children in tow.
 She remembers the announcement about an earlier train being seventeen minutes late.
 It was not until she stepped into the refreshment area that she noticed anything out of the ordinary.

 ‘Have you been here long?’ she asks.
 It seems a banal question, but how do you start a conversation with a dummy.